ByteZ1337/LuytenX/ReadMe.md

+LuytenX
+======

-This is a fork of the main Luyten repo.
+This is a fork of [Luyten](https://github.com/deathmarine/Luyten).
 This fork includes a default dark mode (Atom One Dark), and a ton of code improvements.

-Luyten
-======
+**Still not one of the best**

-Java Decompiler Gui for Procyon
+Decompiler Gui for Procyon

-Apache License, Version 2.0
+Licensed under Apache Version 2.0

 [![Releases](https://img.shields.io/github/downloads/deathmarine/luyten/total.svg)](https://github.com/deathmarine/Luyten/releases)